simrb/help-gem/README.md

 	$ yum install git

-### Step 03, install database
+### Step 03, install database, we suppose you use the database `sqlite` as the first installation, so
-suppose the database is `sqlite`, type the commands to install it

 	# yum install sqlite3*
 	# yum install sqlite-devel

-now, the string of database connection is `sqlite://db/data.db` that need to be fill in `scfg` file for using as an hash option, like `db_connection: sqlite://db/data.rb`
+now, the database connection string that supposes to be `db_connection: sqlite://db/data.rb`, you would place it in scfg file later

-### Step 04, boot up by web server
+### Step 04, booting

-about web server environment, check the port 80 and make sure it has not be used
+about web server environment, check the port 80 and make sure it has not been used

 	netstat -apn | grep :80